Camp Policies.

 AS A CAMPER I WILL NOT…

 - Be mean, bully, exclude or put down other campers or staff online or in-person.
-I will NEVER hit, threaten, intimidate, inappropriately touch anyone
+I will NEVER hit, threaten, intimidate, or inappropriately touch anyone.

 - I will not touch any camper or staff member that has not provided explicit consent for me to do so.